 - The American Lung Association says, “Household cleaning agents that contain potentially harmful substances that contribute to indoor air pollution is wide-reaching and diverse.”
 They further note that household cleaners can cause dizziness, nausea, allergic reactions, and eye, skin, and respiratory tract irritation and that some can cause cancer.
 They recommend using non-toxic cleaning alternatives whenever possible.

 - The Occupational Safety and Health Administration (OSHA) is so concerned with common cleaning products that they developed an entire safety protocol program just for people who work with typical chemicals found in household cleaners.
 OSHA notes that health problems related to cancer, skin issues, permanent eye damage, and organ damage develop quicker than normal for those who work with these chemical cleaning products daily.
 People who use these cleaners for professional cleaning do use more full strength cleaners AND are exposed to more cleaners on a daily basis, BUT it’s important for families to realize that the exact same ingredients are found in both industrial cleaners and household cleaners.

 - The EPA notes that indoor air pollution levels can be as much as 100 times worse than outdoor air pollution due mainly to volatile organic compounds (VOCs) that evaporate from home decorating and cleaning supplies.
 Many minor health effects have been linked to indoor air pollution plus the EPA notes that worse health effects may show up either years after exposure has occurred and can include some respiratory diseases, heart disease, and cancer.

-4) Conventional cleaners specifically target parents of babies and children but can seriously affect young children’s health & safety…
+Conventional cleaners target parents but affect child health

 - American Association of Poison Control Centers notes that 1.25 million kids younger than six years of age are unintentionally poisoned in the home each year by common household products.
 Some are items you’d expect like pain relievers and cough and cold medicines but kids are also being poisoned by cleaning supplies, cosmetics, and personal care products that contain harmful chemicals.
 Along side of this, U.S. Poison Control Centers note that in 2000, cleaning products accounted for 206,636 phone calls to the centers.
 Of these calls over 120,000 involved children under the age of six.

 - It is incredibly hard for children to distinguish the differences between chemical cleaners and safe edible items.
-For example, bottles of blue Windex and bottles of blue Gatorade look remarkably similar, and tempting to a child.
+For example, a bottle of blue Windex and a bottle of blue Gatorade look remarkably similar, and tempting to a child.

 - The Environmental Working Group (EWG) found that conventional cleaning supplies along with some store bought green cleaners used to clean school classrooms release 32 tons of contaminants into the air each day in California alone.
 EWG tests found that 21 of the typical cleaners used for school cleaning released 457 distinct air contaminants overall.